Complex Support Vector Machines for Regression and Quaternary Classification: Introduction

-As one of our major result, we prove that working in a complex RKHS $\HH$, with a pure complex kernel $\kappa_{\C}$, is equivalent to solving two problems in a real RKHS $\cH$, albeit with a specific real kernel $\kappa_{\R}$, which is induced by the complex $\kappa_{\C}$.
-It must be pointed out that these induced kernels are not trivial.
-For example, the exploitation of the complex gaussian kernel results to an induced kernel different from the standard real gaussian RBF.
+To summarize, the main contribution of our work is the development of a complete mathematical framework suitable for treating any SVR/SVM task, that involves complex data, in an elegant and uniform manner.
+Moreover, we provide a new way of treating a special multi-classification problem (i.e., quaternary classification).
 Our emphasis in this paper is to outline the theoretical development and to verify the validity of our results via some simulation examples.
-The paper is organized as follows.
-In Section \ref{SEC:RKHS} the main mathematical background regarding RKHS is outlined and the differences between real and complex RKHS's are highlighted.
-Section \ref{SEC:Real_SVM} describes the standard real SVM and SVR algorithms.
-The main contributions of the paper can be found in Sections \ref{SEC:CSVR} and \ref{SEC:CSVM}, where the theory and the generalized complex algorithms are developed.
+The paper is organized as follows: In Section \ref{SEC:RKHS} the main mathematical background regarding RKHS is outlined and the differences between a real RKHS and a complex RKHS are highlighted.
+The main contributions of the paper can be found in Sections \ref{SEC:CSVR} and \ref{SEC:CSVM}, where the theory and the generalized complex SVR and SVM algorithms are developed, respectively.
 The complex SVR developed there, is suitable for general complex valued function estimation problems defined on complex domains.
-The proposed complex SVM rationale, on the other hand, is suitable for Quaternary classification (i.e., four classes problem), in contrast to the binary classification carried out by the real SVM approach.
-Experiments are presented in Section \ref{SEC:EXP}.
-Finally, section \ref{SEC:CONCL} contains some concluding remarks.
+The proposed complex SVM rationale, on the other hand, is suitable for quaternary (i.e., four class) classification, in contrast to the binary classification carried out by the real SVM approach.
+The experiments that are presented in Section \ref{SEC:EXP} demonstrate certain cases where the use of the pure complex Gaussian kernel in the SVR rationale offers significant advantages over the real Gaussian kernel.
+In the SVM, besides the new case of quaternary classification, experiments also show how the exploitation of complex data improves the classification accuracy.
+Finally, Section \ref{SEC:CONCL} contains some concluding remarks.